Soluble corn fiber may sound reasonably harmless. Upon hearing the word “fiber,” you might even think it’s good for you.

-The bad news is, it may still kick you out of ketosis and cause some digestive upset.
-Plus, SCF is about as processed as it gets.
+The bad news is, it may still kick you out of ketosis and can cause some digestive upset.

-Some other arguments you might see for the “benefits” could include:
+Some other arguments you might see for the “benefits” include:

-- It has a lower glycemic response than sugar (yay?)
+- It has a lower glycemic response than sugar.

-- It may act as a prebiotic, which can help increase beneficial gut bacteria in your large intestine; mostly bifidobacteria, Bacteroides, Butyricicoccus, Dialister, and Oscillibacter.
+- It may act as a prebiotic, which can help increase beneficial gut bacteria in your large intestine — mostly bifidobacteria, Bacteroides, Butyricicoccus, Dialister, and Oscillibacter.
 It can also help in laxation[*].

-- One study in postmenopausal women showed an increase in bone calcium retention after supplementing with SCF.
-This is likely because an increase in beneficial bacteria is associated with better calcium absorption, but again, you can get this from better quality sources.
+- One study conducted in postmenopausal women showed an increase in bone calcium retention after supplementing with SCF.
+This is likely due to an increase in beneficial bacteria, which is associated with better calcium absorption, but again, you can get this from better quality sources[*].

 Other arguments for SCF include those for athletes or people with hyperglycemia who need quick and easy spikes in blood sugar for performance reasons.

 From a biochemical standpoint, soluble corn starch is technically safe to consume in small amounts.
-In fact, the studies above showed some positive physiological responses to the resistant starch properties of SCL.
+The aforementioned studies show some positive physiological responses to the resistant starch properties of SCL.

-But it’s highly processed, which means you may have some adverse reactions, including digestive upset, bloating, and gas.
+However, it’s highly processed, which means you may have some adverse reactions, including digestive upset, bloating, and gas[*].

-If you want fiber, get it from more natural sources like vegetables and a small amount of low-sugar fruits.
+If you want fiber, opt for more natural sources like vegetables and a small amount of low-sugar fruits.

 - Coconut meat